 This risk stems from variable rate loans, for which sudden or significant interest rate fluctuations may have a negative impact on economic results.
-The monitoring of this risk is carried out at corporate level and utilizing similar structures as those
+The monitoring of this risk is carried out at corporate level and utilizing similar structures as those employed for the management of currency risks.
+The Group has hedges in place against interest rate risk, covering almost of the loans contracted.

-The Group's most significant floating rate financial assets at December 31, 2021 are cash and cash equivalents and certain financial current investments.
+The Group's most significant floating rate financial assets at December 31, 2022 are cash and cash equivalents and certain financial current investments.

-The financial liabilities composition and the impact of the hedging instrument on the statement of financial position as at December 31, 2021 and December 31, 2020 are as follows:
+The financial liabilities composition and the impact of the hedging instrument on the statement of financial position as at December 31, 2022 and December 31, 2021 are as follows: